anatolyguz/installHES/HES/HES.Docker/README.md

 This instruction shows how to install the HES server using docker containers on Linux.
 Examples of commands are given for CentOS 7 and Ubuntu 18.04, other versions of the Linux was not tested.

 First of all, you need to decide what URL will be for your future HES server.
 It can be something like hideez.yurcompany.com.
-Hereinafter, this name is indicated as <Name_Of_Domain>.
-You can copy this instruction into any text editor and replace all instances of the <Name_Of_Domain> with your name.
+Hereinafter, this name is indicated as <your_domain_name>.
+You can copy this instruction into any text editor and replace all instances of the <your_domain_name> with your name.
 After that, you can execute most of the commands just copying them from the editor.

 You need to add your domain name to the DNS settings of your hosting provider.